As an Amazon affiliate, I earn from qualifying purchases.

 Quick Comparison Table

-Here is a quick price comparison table that shows all five remotes side-by-side [they will appear stacked on mobile].
+Here is a quick price comparison table that shows my top three picks side-by-side [they will appear stacked on mobile].

-Tip: On a desktop computer you may need to expand your browser window to see all five products.
+Tip: On a desktop computer, you may need to expand your browser window to see all five products.
 Read until the end for two additional great options.

 5 Best Remotes for Sling TV

-I don’t know about you, but I find I do a lot of typing when I watch Fire TV.
+I don’t know about you, but I find I do a lot of typing when I watch Fire TV and YouTube.
 For this reason, my pick for Fire TV is this affordably awesome mini keyboard that features a trackpad, directional pad, media controls, and even backlit buttons.
 It won’t let you consolidate other remotes or control smart devices (see Harmony remotes here for that), but it will let you navigate Fire TV like a champ.
 Love using this to watch my favorite YouTuber on the big screen.

 For Roku & Apple TV: Harmony Elite